Devices for percutaneous closure of a secundum atrial septal defect

 - Heidi M Connolly, MD, FASE

 Atrial septal defect (ASD) is the most common congenital lesion in adults after bicuspid aortic valve, while a patent foramen ovale (PFO) can be detected in approximately 30 percent of normal adult hearts.

-Percutaneous device closure is an effective, safe, and commonly employed alternative to surgical closure in patients with ostium secundum ASDs and PFOs that have appropriate indications and anatomic characteristics.
+Percutaneous device closure is an effective, safe, and commonly employed alternative to surgical closure in patients with ostium secundum ASDs and PFOs that have appropriate indications and ideal anatomic characteristics.
 The limited data comparing surgical and percutaneous closure of a secundum ASD suggest that the rates of procedural success may be comparable or possibly better with surgery, but that the rate of complications and length of hospital stay may be reduced with the percutaneous approach.

-This topic will review the characteristics of the Amplatzer, Gore Helix, and CardioSEAL devices and other devices that are still investigational.
+This topic will review the characteristics of the Amplatzer, Gore HELEX, and CardioSEAL devices.
 Atrial septal defect closure is indicated largely to treat hemodynamic effects.
 PFO closure is indicated for platypnea-orthodeoxia syndrome; its efficacy for stroke prevention is not established.
 Indications for and efficacy of percutaneous repair of ASDs and PFOs and associated complications are presented separately.
-(See "Management of atrial septal defects in adults" and "Management and outcome of isolated atrial septal defects in children" and "Patent foramen ovale" and "Treatment of atrial septal abnormalities (PFO, ASD, and ASA) for prevention of stroke in adults".)
+(See "Indications for closure and medical management of atrial septal defects in adults" and "Management and outcome of isolated atrial septal defects in children" and "Patent foramen ovale" and "Treatment of atrial septal abnormalities (PFO, ASD, and ASA) for prevention of stroke in adults".)